crashure/learn-2910/data/labs/session13.md

 ##Goal

-This will be the laster end-of-iteration scrum.
+This will be the last end-of-iteration scrum.

-We want to help you with project completion.
+We will keep it brief, so as to help you with project completion, rather than detract from it.

-#Details to follow

 ##Submission

-One member of each team should add a readme note in the session 13 dropbox, with your scrum report addressing the above.
+One member of each team should add a readme note in the session 13 dropbox, with your scrum report for the end of iteration 3.